ColinKennedy/rez_developer_packages/rez_sphinx/documentation/configuring_rez_sphinx.rst

 However if you do, you must keep in mind the following details:

-TODO: Revisit this.
-Make sure we don't get from the current user environment

 - The first key is always used whenever you call :ref:`rez_sphinx init` in a package.
 - During :ref:`rez_sphinx build run` when the `intersphinx_mapping`_ is generated, the first key in the list defined in your `package.py`_ is used to query